Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 These rules are the shared rules that are true for all Naivigation games.
 They also include the explanations for expansions that you can tack onto any version of the game.
 Whenever another rulebook includes a shared rule, it will appear in a colored box like this one!
 </div>

-{{% rules-double-view src="setup.webp" alt="Example of how to (generally) setup a new Naivigation game." split="leftheavy" %}}

 Create a deck of 25 tiles, including 5 Collectibles and 1 starting tile.
 Place these in a 5x5 grid.
 Place the vehicle on the starting tile (oriented randomly).

 {{% remark %}}
 If you feel the map is too bunched up or unplayable, just redo this step!
 {{% /remark %}}

+{{% rules-double-view src="setup.webp" alt="Example of how to (generally) setup a new Naivigation game." split="leftheavy" %}}

-Combine the default **Vehicle Cards** with the specific Vehicle Cards for this game.
+Combine the default **Vehicle Cards** with the specific Vehicle Cards for the chosen game.
 Shuffle and place as a **faceup** draw pile.
 Each player draws 3 of these to hold in their hand.

-Combine the default Health Cards and the specific Health Cards for this game.
+Combine the default **Health Cards** and the specific Health Cards for chosen game.
 Shuffle and take out 5: this is your **Health Deck**.

 Place 5 instruction tokens in a row.
 You'll place your vehicle cards underneath these each round.